Syncano/syncano-cli/docs/custom_sockets/docs.md

 ### YAML file structure explanation

 * `name` is the name of your new Custom Socket - this should be unique;
-* `description` is a description of your Custom Socket - it allows you to easily identify what your custom socket does;
+* `description` is a description of your Custom Socket - it allows you to easily identify what your Custom Socket does;
 * `author` is metadata information about the Custom Socket author; Under the hood: all fields that are not
     * `name`,
     * `description`,